-- (1) Coordinate efforts with the peer support team and PST psychologist. - (2) Expedite investigative interviews so that involved employees that wish to participate in any approved group debriefing may do so without investigator concern that their participation may compromise the investigation. - (3) Contact the PST psychologist or coordinator should any conflict arise between the responsibilities of incident investigators and the efforts or goals of the peer support team.
+- Coordinate efforts with the peer support team and PST clinical supervisor. - Expedite investigative interviews so that involved employees that wish to participate in any approved group debriefing may do so without investigator concern that their participation may compromise the investigation. - Contact the PST clinical supervisor or coordinator should any conflict arise between the responsibilities of incident investigators and the efforts or goals of the peer support team.

-The primary objectives of investigator-peer support team coordination are:
+The primary objectives of incident investigators and the peer support team are: